Podiatrist

 About Merridy

-Merridy holds a Bachelor of Podiatry with First Class Honours from the University of South Australia and a Master’s in Clinical Biomechanics from the University of Brighton in the United Kingdom.
-She is currently in the final stages of completing a PhD at La Trobe University, where her research focuses on lower limb biomechanics in people with midfoot osteoarthritis.
+Dr Merridy Lithgow is a podiatrist with advanced expertise in lower limb biomechanics and movement-based rehabilitation.
+She holds a Bachelor of Podiatry with First Class Honours from the University of South Australia, a Master’s degree in Clinical Biomechanics from the University of Brighton, and a PhD from La Trobe University, where her research focused on lower limb biomechanics in people with foot osteoarthritis.

 Get in touch